 Airlines, hotels, rail lines, car rental agencies, limousine services, bus lines, cruise lines, taxi cabs, travel agents, and timeshares.

 Availability for redemption is based on the merchant category code assigned to them by the merchant.
 Capital One is not responsible for how merchants assign these codes.

-These Are NOT Officially Listed but Folks Report Good Luck
+These Are NOT Officially Listed, but Folks Report Having Good Luck

-That said, data points from cardholders suggest the travel category is much more broad.
-You can typically redeem Capital One Venture miles for:
+That said, data points from cardholders suggest the travel category is much broader.
+You can typically redeem Venture miles for:

 - Hotels (including boutique and independent hotels)

 - Online travel agencies and 3rd-party booking sites (like Orbitz)

 - Hotel meals (when charged to your hotel room, including Disney hotels)

 - Disney World tickets or other park tickets purchased through Undercover Tourist